ros2/ros2_documentation/source/How-To-Guides/Launch-file-different-formats.rst

   Launch files in ROS 1 were written in XML, so XML may be the most familiar to people coming from ROS 1.
   To see what's changed, you can visit :doc:`Migrating-from-ROS1/Migrating-Launch-Files`.

-For most applications the choice of which ROS 2 launch format comes down to developer preference.
+To achieve a more declarative self-documenting style, you should prefer XML or YAML launch files, between them it comes down to developer preference.

-However, if your launch file requires flexibility that you cannot achieve with XML or YAML, you can use Python to write your launch file.
+However, if your launch file requires advanced functionality that you cannot achieve with XML or YAML, you can turn to the Python launch API.
-Using Python for ROS 2 launch is more flexible because of following two reasons:

-* Python is a scripting language, and thus you can leverage the language and its libraries in your launch files.
-* `ros2/launch <https://github.com/ros2/launch>`_ (general launch features) and `ros2/launch_ros <https://github.com/ros2/launch_ros>`_ (ROS 2 specific launch features) are written in Python and thus you have lower level access to launch features that may not be exposed by XML and YAML.

-That being said, a launch file written in Python may be more complex and verbose than one in XML or YAML.
+Using Python for ROS 2 launch allows far more flexibility because it is a full scripting language and has access to the underlying implementation -- not all of which is exposed to XML/YAML -- but using it comes with the drawback of being more verbose and harder to reason about the resulting launch description.